RIGHT HANDED PITCHER

 WTM’S PIRATE PLAYER PROFILES

 Burnett has always had excellent stuff, but has had trouble maintaining his mechanics, resulting in erratic command.
 He generally has had high, although not awful, walk totals, as well as high numbers of hit batsmen and wild pitches.
 For much of his career, his fastball sat in the mid-90s, but in 2011 it dropped to 92.7 on average.
-This is still very good velocity; fans tend to overestimate how hard major league starters throw.
-Burnett’s fastball velocity in 2011 was identical to that of James McDonald, who ranked in the top ten for average fastball velocity among NL starters.
-He also maintained his velocity throughout the year and throughout games, seldom dropping out of the 90s.
-In fact, the velocity chart at Fangraphs shows that Burnett’s speed was down only at the upper end of his range; the lower end was the same as in his peak years, basically about 90.
+It dropped a little further, to just under 92, in 2014, but a hernia may have played a role in that.
+The velocity chart at Fangraphs shows that Burnett’s speed has dropped only at the upper end of his range; the lower end over the last three years has remained about the same as in his peak years, basically about 90.
 Burnett’s signature pitch is a curve that’s a genuine swing-and-miss offering.
 He also throws an occasional change.
-In fact, his repertoire is very similar to McDonald’s.
-He’s a groundball pitcher and this tendency has not changed over the years.
-Over the course of his career he’s had no platoon split at all–just a two-point difference in OPS.
+He’s a groundball pitcher; in fact, he had the two highest groundball rates of his career with the Pirates and maintained an above-average rate with the Phillies.
+Over the course of his career he’s had generally had minimal platoon splits, with just a 21-point career difference in OPS.

 Burnett debuted in rookie ball and had control problems.

 Burnett allowed very few hits, only 31 in 58 innings, but struggled even more with his control.